A guide on where to eat in Granada, Southern Spain and where to eat typical food from Granada, Andalusia

 However, all of them will make your stay unforgettable.
 With this aim in mind, here you will find a selection of the best restaurants in Granada for dinner.

-Travel Tip: Sometimes getting a little bit far from the city centre may allow you to find some restaurants that may be considered hidden gems because of the quality of their products and the money you can save.
+Travel Tip: Sometimes getting a little bit far from the city center may allow you to find some restaurants that may be considered hidden gems because of the quality of their products and the money you can save.

 Where to eat dinner in Granada: